 "Right now, Weaves Way can't take action, and we're not interested in waiting for them.
 They are involved in helping us as an adviser... and down the road, we can always revisit the idea of joining the groups together," he said.

-Since preliminary talks and a large-scale public meeting in April, David Woo, from Weavers Way, has been involved in nearly all the steering committee's meetings, Schiman said.
+Since and in April, David Woo, from Weavers Way, has been involved in nearly all the steering committee's meetings, Schiman said.
 A lack of financial connection won't stop the local co-op from emulating its cross-creek predecessor.

 "When we advertised that we could bring a Weavers Way to the neighborhood, a lot of people showed up.
 Clearly they are interested in what Weavers Way does.
 So we can be like Weavers Way, without being affiliated," Schiman said.